FortneyMFG/AgOpenGPS-Nexus/docs/SRS/Project_Charter.md

 ### 3.3 Foundation-First Guardrails
 - Focus on runtime, architecture, and tooling upgrades before adding user-visible features.
-- Permit backend or infrastructure additions when they unlock future capabilities but do not expose incomplete UI flows.
 - Capture deviations from v6 behaviour in ADRs with mitigation plans before adoption.

 ---